nikhilch23/git_github/4. Cloning a repo/README.md

 ## Contribution workflow

 1. Fork the repo which you want to make changes but, don't have permissions to do that directly.
+We've a sandbox ready for you to practice git.
+Now, fork this repo: https://github.com/kossiitkgp/sandbox-2018
 2. Clone **your fork** to your computer: `$ git clone <fork-url>`
 3. Create a new branch for your feature and checkout the branch: `$ git checkout -b <branch-name>`
 4. Make the necessary edits.